Timiodon/TFWR-Translations/EN/docs/unlocks/dinosaurs.md

 length 16 => 256 bones
 length 100 => 10000 bones

-The Dinosaur Hat is very heavy, so if you equip it, it will make `move()` take 800 ticks instead of 200.
+The Dinosaur Hat is very heavy, so if you equip it, it will make `move()` take 400 ticks instead of 200.
 However, each time you pick up an apple, the number of ticks used by `move()` is reduced by 3% (rounded down), because a longer tail can help you move.

 The following loop prints the number of ticks used by `move()` after any number of apples:

-`ticks = 800
+`ticks = 400
 for i in range(100):
     print("ticks after ", i, " apples: ", ticks)
     ticks -= ticks * 0.03 // 1`

+You only have one dinosaur hat, so only one drone can wear it.

-<spoiler=show hint 1>If you keep moving along the same path that covers the whole field, you can easily get a snake that covers the whole field every time, because you will cover every free spot before you get back to where your tail is.
+<spoiler=show hint 1>If you keep moving along the same path that covers the whole field, you can easily get a snake that covers the whole field every time.
 It's not very efficient, but it works.
-Odd sized fields can be more difficult.
-If you have `Unlocks.Debug2` unlocked, you can change the size of the field to something more convenient.</spoiler>
+Fully traversing a very large farm can take a long time and you might not actually need that many bones.
+Feel free to use `set_farm_size()` to change the size of the farm to something more convenient.</spoiler>